Sqydev/CordorLib/README.md

 ## 📍 Overview

-<code> CordorLib is hiper easy to use & hiper memory efficient queue library for Clang</code>
+<code> CordorLib is very easy to use & very memory efficient || very fast queue library for Clang</code>

 ## 👾 Features